 Day 3: The Grampians to Melbourne (B,L)

-Explore the Grampians on a guided scenic nature walk; cool off at MacKenzie Falls and see panoramic views of the park from Reeds Lookout and the Balconies.
-See birdlife and native animals roam free and discover the history and culture of the indigenous people and admire their rock art that dates back thousands of years.
-Pass through the historic gold mining town of Ballarat as your tour returns to Melbourne.
+Explore the Grampians on a guided scenic nature walk; cool off at MacKenzie Falls, see panoramic views of the park from Reeds Lookout and the Balconies and see birdlife and native animals roam free.
+Return to Melbourne in the early evening.

 - Good shoes/boots for walking

 - Appropriate clothing for warm and cold conditions